atingupta2005/kafka-on-aws-Jan-25/concepts/day-2/02-Troubleshooting-Kafka-Producers-and-Consumers.md

 - **Description:** Duplicate messages are produced or consumed, leading to potential data inconsistencies.

 **Causes:**
-- Producer retries with `acks=1` or `acks=0`, where the broker acknowledges a write but the producer retries due to a timeout.
+- Producer retries with `acks=1`, where the broker acknowledges a write but the producer retries due to a timeout.
 - Consumers failing to commit offsets and reprocessing messages upon restart.

 **Solutions:**
 1. Enable **idempotence** on producers (`enable.idempotence=true`):
    - Ensures exactly-once delivery by preventing duplicate messages at the producer level.
-2. Use **transactions** for atomic writes across multiple topics or partitions.
-3. Ensure consumers explicitly commit offsets after processing messages to avoid reprocessing on restart.
+2. Ensure consumers explicitly commit offsets after processing messages to avoid reprocessing on restart.

 ##### **2. Lost Messages**
 - **Description:** Messages sent by the producer do not appear in the topic or are not consumed.